giills/ReAnnotateR/README.rmd

 R Core Team (2023).
 R: A language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria. https://www.R-project.org/

 ## Acknowledgements
+The author would like to thank Jack Zhu for providing the opportunity for macOS testing.

 This package was developed as part of an assessment for 2025 BCB410H: Applied Bioinformatics course at the University of Toronto, Toronto, CANADA.
 Submit any issues at https://github.com/giills/ReAnnotateR/issues.